stryker-mutator/stryker-net/docs/technical-reference/Testing Framework.md

 ## Generalities
-The [VsTest protocol](https://github.com/Microsoft/vstest-docs/blob/master/RFCs/0006-DataCollection-Protocol.md) is not rich enought to cover evey test framework features.
-Therefore, each framework makes their own decision on how to handle some of their specificities.
+The [VsTest protocol](https://github.com/Microsoft/vstest-docs/blob/master/RFCs/0006-DataCollection-Protocol.md) is not rich enough to cover every test framework feature.
+Therefore, each framework makes their own decisions on how to handle some of their specificities.
 That is the reason why we can observe different behaviour and surprising results.

-This affect:
+This affects:
 - how tests are discovered
 - how tests are described/identified
 - how tests are filtered